Barack Ferrazzano Kirschbaum & Nagelberg

 A global business firm, Willkie Farr & Gallagher has been steadily increasing its litigation profile in both market share and a literal headcount/geographic footprint sense.
 “A few years ago, I would have said Willkie was a great business firm with a small but good litigation bench,” offers a peer.
 “Not anymore!
 They have really doubled down on litigation of late, and it seems to really be working.
 They are now in several key markets and building several practice areas to rival others.”
 While its core strength in the US has historically been New York (and remains so), the firm has branched out and developed other domestic locations as well; it opened a Chicago office in 2020, officially planting its flag on the Midwest legal landscape, continued developing its DC resources, and has doubled down on its expansion in California, where it now has three offices (Palo Alto, San Francisco and Los Angeles.)
 “The biggest disrupter in the LA market recently has been Willkie Farr,” quips a peer in observation of the firm’s build-out of that office.
 “I feel like anything that’s not nailed down, they’re trying to take!”

-Craig Martin, Chairman, Midwest, joined Willkie in 2020 from Jenner & Block and has continued to build out the firm’s Windy City office.
+Craig Martin, Chairman, Americas, joined Willkie in 2020 from Jenner & Block and has continued to build out the firm’s Windy City office.
 Martin’s practice encompasses a wide spectrum of commercial litigation, white-collar work, intellectual property, and pro bono human rights issues.